huda-irs/Project-2-Part-2/README.md

 7. clone this github and fill in the required fields (the twitter keys and path to json file)

 ## How it works

 To find someboy to qualify as a buddy then they must share similar attitude of the same topic as the tweet the user just posted.
-Therefore, the user adds key words as terms that need to be in the tweet for
+The user may feel like tweeting something at the moment and suddenly wants to relate to someone else in the moment on the same topic.
+The post of the tweet is then followed by a key terms request by the machine.
+The user adds key words which are further used for the query of tweets.
+Once the list is generated, measuring similar attitudes are observed through Google NLP entities, this obtains the emotional level of the text fed into the processor for Google NLP.
+When the user's tweet and the tweet from the query are equal in emotional level then the tweet is saved to extract the screen name of the tweet from query.
+The list of screen names are then printed for the user to send a requent if they please.

 ![Program Blck diagram](https://github.com/huda-irs/Project-2-Part-2/blob/main/Proj2_diagram.png)